Toulouse Business School offers a vast number of student-led clubs and organizations. Information regarding these is available here.

 In the meantime, here’s a snapshot of some of the options you will have to get involved in student clubs and associations on campus!

-Contact the TBS International Student Office with any queries regarding student clubs for international students.
+Contact the TBS International Student Services team with any queries regarding student clubs for international students.

 Clubs & Associations